 If you face any of these behaviors from a superior or coworker, it is important to set boundaries and communicate assertively.
 Remember that you have the right to an office that treats you with the respect and dignity you deserve.

-HOW TO GET THE MOST OUT OF YOUR WORKING RELATIONSHIP WITH A NARCISSISTIC COLLEAGUE: –
+HOW TO GET THE MOST OUT OF YOUR WORKING RELATIONSHIP WITH A NARCISSISTIC COLLEAGUE:

-- Set clear boundaries: Narcissists can be the center of attention and often steal credit for others’ efforts.
+- Set clear boundaries.
+Narcissists can be the center of attention and often steal credit for others’ efforts.
 Setting limits and standing firm when they are violated are both crucial.
-Make your voice heard and fight for the credit you deserve.
+Make your voice heard, and fight for the credit you deserve.

-- Focus on your work: Interacting with narcissists can be a waste of time and energy.
+- Focus on your work.
+Interacting with narcissists can be a waste of time and energy.
 Focus on your own work and progress instead of worrying about them.
 Maintain efficiency and concentration on the job at hand.

-- Don’t engage in power struggles:Interactions are seen as power contests by narcissists.
+- Don’t engage in power struggles.
+Interactions are seen as power contests by narcissists.
 Avoid getting caught up in this kind of dynamic since it’s draining and useless.
 Instead, you should put your energy towards cultivating connections with your more upbeat and encouraging coworkers.

-HOW TO PROTECT YOURSELF FROM NARCISSISTIC BEHAVIOUR: –
+HOW TO PROTECT YOURSELF FROM NARCISSISTIC BEHAVIOR:

 - Set boundaries: Setting appropriate limits is a crucial step you can take.
 Clearly communicate what you will and will not accept from the narcissist.
 When enforcing your boundaries, do so in a firm and consistent manner.

-- Avoid giving them attention: Narcissists need attention constantly, whether it’s good or bad.
+- Avoid giving them attention.
+Narcissists need attention constantly, whether it’s good or bad.
 Avoid boosting their ego by paying them too little or no attention at all.

 - Focus on self-care: You should tend to your health on all fronts, not just the physical.
 Spend time doing things that bring you joy and fulfillment, and put your own needs and happiness first.

-Simply described, a personality disorder is a mental condition marked by widespread and long-lasting maladaptive patterns of thinking, emotion, and behavior that severely limit an individual’s capacity for normal, day-to-day functioning.
 It’s a chronic issue that changes how a person sees the world and interacts with others and with themselves over time.

 All the clusters have different symptoms and characteristics.
 Some symptoms of narcissistic personality disorder include an exaggerated feeling of self-importance, a lack of empathy, and an insatiable desire for praise and attention.
 Borderline personality disorder is characterized by emotional instability, rapid mood swings, and difficulties maintaining relationships.